 In the model with $\delta=1$, the dark matter component $F_5$ contributes to the whole cold dark matter, set by its annihilation to $F_6$ via the self-interaction $F_5 F_6\Phi_7$, where $m_6<m_5$.
 The component $F_6$ has vanished relic density due to its annihilations to $Z'$ as well as the usual particles.
-But $F_6$ is presently produced, boosted in the annihilation of the cold dark matter $F_5$ due to the $F_5 F_6 \Phi_7$ self-interaction similar to the thermal process.
+However, $F_6$ is presently produced, boosted in the annihilation of the cold dark matter $F_5$ due to the $F_5 F_6 \Phi_7$ self-interaction, similar to the thermal process.
 In this model, only the boosted dark matter component is $F_6$.

-In all the mentioned models, the boosted dark matter subsequently scatter on electrons in the XENON1T, causing the observed effect, enhanced by the large fast dark matter charge.
+In all of the mentioned models, the boosted dark matter subsequently scatters on electrons in the XENON1T experiment, causing the observed effect, as enhanced by the large charge of the boosted dark matter.
 The next phenomenology happens quite the same.
 Hence, we take only the model with $\delta=1$ into account, hereafter.